Japanese Soba Noodles (Zaru Soba) with Tempura

 - 1 tbsp sugar

 - 3 cups water

-- 2 cups iced water (this must be very cold)
+- 2 cups cold water, this must be very cold

 - 8 jumbo prawns, deveined, heads and shell removed, tails intact

-- vegetables of your choice and season (see note below)
+- vegetables of your choice, see note below

 - vegetable oil for frying